Particle Instance Modifier¶

 Instead of the cylinder location just following the position of the particle (and not altering its shape), the cylinder tries to fit its mesh to the shape of the path followed by the particle.
 The mesh geometry of the object which is trying to deform can have an impact on how well the deformation is carried out.
 In the case of the cylinder, it has many loop cuts along its length so that it can bend at those points to deform along the particle path.
 For example here is the same scene with the number of loop cuts along the length of the cylinder reduced, showing the effect on the deformation of the cylinder along the particle path.

 Once all the extra edge loops around cylinder are removed so that there is only the top and bottom vertices left, meaning that the cylinder does not have enough geometry to bend, in that case it cannot follow the path of the particle, so it just goes from the start way point 1 to the ending way point 4.
 The Particle Instance Modifier Path button works for hair (strand) particles as well as with keyed particles.
 In this case the mesh of the Particle Instance Modifier will follow the length and profile of the hair strands paths.
 Below is a screenshot showing the effect of the Path button on hair:

 Strands when they are generated instantly die when created so for the Path button to be of any use, you must also have the Dead button activated.
-Otherwise the path a mesh took will not be visible!
+Otherwise the path a mesh has taken will not be visible!